digital-work-lab/handbook/index.md

 # The handbook

 The goal of the internal handbook is to document our processes related to research, teaching, and administration.
-We invite everyone to use it as a resource and to contribute to it using the [issues] and [pull requests].
+We invite everyone to use it as a resource and to contribute to it using the [issues](https://github.com/digital-work-lab/handbook/issues) and [pull requests](https://github.com/digital-work-lab/handbook/pulls).

 #### Contributors